Baja California: Prehistory and Spanish colonial era

 and José Darío Argüello (1814 – April 11, 1822).

 Post-independence, 1821–present

 Early republic

 Mexican liberals were concerned that the Roman Catholic Church retained too much power in the post-independence period and sought to undermine it by mandating the secularization of missions in 1833.
 In the aftermath of the Mexican American War (1846–1848) and the Treaty of Guadalupe Hidalgo, the United States gained sovereignty over territory previously held first by New Spain and then Mexico, most of which was sparsely settled.
 Alta California was incorporated into the U.S., and during the California Gold Rush, quickly gained enough population to be admitted to the union as a state.
-Baja California remained under Mexican control.
+Baja California gains control of where is now the cities of Tijuana, Mexicali, and Tecate from Alta California after the treaty and remained under Mexican control.
 In 1853, soldier of fortune (mercenary) William Walker captured La Paz, declaring himself president of the Republic of Baja California.
 The Mexican government forced his retreat after several months.

 Era of Porfirio Díaz

 When liberal army general Porfirio Díaz came to power in 1876, he embarked on a major program to develop and modernize Mexico.